tpm2-software/tpm2-tools/man/tpm2_getmanufec.1.md

     an algorithm argument.

   * `-f`, `--file`=_FILE_:
+    specifies the file used to save the public portion of EK.

+  * `-N`, `--NonPersistent`:
     specifies to readout the EK public without making it persistent.

   * `-O`, `--OfflineProv`:
     specifies that the file specifier from `-f` is an EK retrieved from offline